RockefellerArchiveCenter/docs-build/README.md

 extension).
 These values are used when building tables of contents.

 Other variables can be included in this config file if desired.

-#### Theme

-The site uses a Jekyll-based theme to create a cohesive structure and customizable interface.
-These files are located in the `theme/` directory.

-Layouts are written in HTML and are chiefly composed from a separate directory of Jekyll-based includes and one default layout template.
-They are styled with both Bootstrap and custom CSS and are rendered with the Liquid template language.

-The layout directory formats the various documentation files stored in the individual GitHub repositories and thereby creates the site's central interface for access to documentation.
-This process is achieved through the use of layout variables in the documentation files' YAML front matter.

-#### Build Structure

-The build process copies directories and files to a "staging" structure before executing the Jekyll build, which generates HTML files and places them in their final location.

-Assuming the values in `config.json.sample` above, the final structure would be:

-    /var/www/
-      ∟public/
-        ∟staging/
-          ∟files to be built
-        ∟build/
-          ∟generated site
-      ∟private/
-        ∟staging/
-          ∟files to be built
-        ∟build/
-          ∟generated site

-The `build` directory for the public and private sites contain the final sites that need to be served up via Apache or some other method.

-#### Adding Repositories

-Documentation repositories are managed as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-To add a new repository, from the root of this repository navigate into the `repositories/` directory:

-      cd repositories/

-Then run the following command, substituting `submodule_url` with a URL for a repository on GitHub, such as `https://github.com/rockefellerArchiveCenter/processing-manual`:

-      git submodule add [submodule url]

-If you want to see how things look immediately, you can trigger the build process by running `update.py`

-## Docker image

-The Dockerfile in the root of this repository provides an easy way to get up and running, and allows for easy local development.
-The image built from this file is used in the Compose file as well as in the continuous integration pipeline.

-To publish changes to this image, first build it locally:

-      docker build -t rockarch/docs-build-base .

-And then push the built image to Docker Hub:

-      docker push rockarch/docs-build-base:latest

-## Deployment

-This repository is intended to be deployed as an AWS Lambda which pushes updates to an S3 bucket from where they can be served.

-The following environment variables must be present:
-- GH_TOKEN - a GitHub Personal Access Token which has the necessary permissions to clone private repositories.
-Make sure this  has the scope org:read as well.
-- GH_SECRET - a secret key associated with the GitHub webhook triggered on push to repositories.
-- Environment variables for S3 buckets to which files will be uploaded which take the form of {BRANCH}_{AUDIENCE}_BUCKET_NAME:
-  - DEVELOPMENT_PRIVATE_BUCKET_NAME
-  - BASE_PRIVATE_BUCKET_NAME -
-  - BASE_PUBLIC_BUCKET_NAME
-- REGION_NAME - the AWS region in which the S3 buckets are located.
-- ACCESS_KEY - an Access Key for an IAM user that has the necessary permissions to upload files to the bucket.
-- SECRET_KEY - the Secret Key for an IAM user with the necessary permissions to upload files to the bucket.

 ## Contributing